 As with most everything, there can be negative aspects to the things you decide to do on your trip.
 When participating in the lighting ceremony, you may be faced with the following:

-- Early arrival: you will need to arrive early if you are visiting on a weekend and especially a Holiday weekend.
+- Early arrival: you will need to arrive early if you are visiting on a weekend, especially a Holiday weekend.

 - Uncomfortable seating: the seating doesn’t have any backs, so you might get uncomfortable especially if you’ve arrived early and are waiting a while.
 Pro tip: if you are able to sit in the back row you can lean against the wall.